Vegas Odds March Madness 2020

 March Madness Bracketology

-Four brackets and 16 seeds make up the 64 teams in the championship.
-The 10-member committee tries to create competitive balance in each region with its pre-tournament selections.
+Four brackets and 16 seeds make up the 64 teams with Las Vegas odds to win March Madness.
+The 10-member committee tries to create a competitive balance in each region with its pre-tournament selections.

 The top regional seed plays No. 16, No. 2 meets No. 15, No. 3 squares off against No. 14, and so on.
 The surviving regional winners meet in the Final Four.